LuanSFMarques/basic_statistics_with_python/README.md

 > Array 2 mode: 0
 ```

-So, pretty simple right?
-To call the mean function, we just put .mean() in the end of our numpy array.
-To call the median function, we need to get the function from np module and insert our numpy array as an argument.
-To call the mode function we need to get the mode function from stats (module from scipy) and use the array as an argument again.
+Pretty simple, right?
+To call the mean function, we just use .mean() at the end of our NumPy array.
+To call the median function, we use np.median() and pass our NumPy array as an argument.
+To call the mode function, we use stats.mode() from the SciPy module, passing the array as an argument.

-*Note: Sometimes you will see that not all functions work with the same instructions, like the mean function (that is a built-in function inside the numpy array class) and the median function (that is a separated functions inside the module numpy, using you array as an argument inside this function).
-Just keep practice and this inconstancies will never bother you.*
+Note: Sometimes, you’ll notice that not all functions work with the same syntax, such as the mean function (which is a built-in method of the NumPy array class) and the median function (which is a separate function in the NumPy module that requires the array as an argument).
+Just keep practicing, and these inconsistencies will no longer bother you.

-So, there we have it!
-The just used the three main functions in central tendency, but we are not here just to know the commands, right?
-Let's look further and take some very simple insights.
+Now we’ve successfully used the three main central tendency functions.
+But we’re not here just to learn the commands, right?
+Let’s go further and extract some simple insights.

 ---

 #### **Histogram**

-Sometimes, stare to numbers, especially in larger samples, will not give you a real notion of what that data means.
-A tool that is very often used to analyse numeric data is graphs, or in this case, histogram graph!
+Sometimes, looking at raw numbers—especially in larger samples—doesn’t give you a clear understanding of what the data means.
+A tool often used to analyze numeric data is graphs, specifically in this case, a histogram!

-Histogram is a type of graph show to us how much numbers in certain intervals repeat in a sample, in crescent order.
+A histogram is a type of graph that shows how frequently numbers in certain intervals appear in a dataset, in ascending order.

 Take this image as a reference:
 ![Hist Graph](/By_type/Statistics/basic_statistics_with_python/images/hist_graph1.png)

-Here the x-axis represents the interval numbers and the y-axis represents the frequency of appearance.
-To take an example, between the interval of -0.96 and 0.93 we have more than 17.500 numbers.
-The blue columns are called "beans", and it represents here the intervals!
-So when we build our own graph, we can tell "how many intervals we want", or technically speaking, how much beans.
+Here, the x-axis represents the number intervals, and the y-axis represents the frequency of occurrences.
+For example, in the interval between -0.96 and 0.93, we have more than 17,500 numbers.
+The blue columns are called "bins," representing the intervals!
+When creating our own graph, we can specify "how many intervals we want," or technically speaking, how many bins.

-Look at this another example of the same graph but with many more beans!
+Now, look at another example of the same graph with a greater number of bins:
 ![Hist Graph](/By_type/Statistics/basic_statistics_with_python/images/hist_graph2.png)

-We have a better notion of the visual structure of our data, but we have less visual precision in numbers because the intervals are very small (we could increase the size of the image and add more ticks in the x-axis indicating more intervals, but it will make the image polluted for educational purposes).
+This version gives us a better visual understanding of our data’s structure, but less numerical precision because the intervals are very small.
+We could increase the image size and add more ticks on the x-axis to indicate more intervals, but that would make the visualization too cluttered for educational purposes.

-*Note: The more beans we have, the smaller the intervals will become and more precise the graph will be!
-Just remember that the number of intervals must be in context of the data*
+Note: The more bins we have, the smaller the intervals become, making the graph more precise.
+Just remember that the number of intervals should be appropriate for the data size and variety.

 ---

 #### **Histogram Graph Plot with Matplotlib**

-First things first, "plot" means that we are making graphical representation of our data in a graph, making a relationship between two or more variables.
+First things first, "plot" means creating a graphical representation of our data by establishing relationships between two or more variables.

-To create a plot of our data (array3), we need to use "Matplotlib" library.
-This will allow us to easily create some basic graphs just to look and learn more about or array.
+To create a plot of our data (array3), we need to use the "Matplotlib" library.
+This will allow us to generate basic graphs to better understand our dataset.

-Follow the instructions bellow to create the graph that i displayed earlier.
+Follow the instructions below to create the graph displayed earlier.

-First, we need to import the "matplotlib" amoung our others libraries:
+First, we need to import Matplotlib alongside our other libraries:
 ```python
 import matplotlib.pyplot as plt
 ```

-Here we are importing a module from matplotlib (like we have done with scipy, getting the stats module).
-You will not want to write "matplotlib.pyplot" in every line, so we used an easy alias "plt".
+Here, we are importing a module from Matplotlib (just as we did with SciPy when importing stats).
+Writing "matplotlib.pyplot" repeatedly would be inconvenient, so we use the alias "plt" for simplicity.

-Before we create our graph, we need a new array, follow the next command block:
+Before creating our graph, we need a new array.
+Follow the next command block:
 ```python
 array3 = np.random.normal(loc=0, scale=2, size=50000)
 print(f"Numpy Array 3: {array3}\n")